 Now you know why they upsell unwitting customers on traction when often it is not needed.
 They will even discount the initial sales price on traction units to make less upfront as a way to garner longer, more profitable returns.
 A real quick note, hydraulic elevators are not inferior just less expensive to maintain.
 Also, this is not a screed against traction units.
 Sometimes they are needed.
 We just honestly assess your project and make recommendations rather than selling you up to something you don’t need.

 But that is not the end of the elevator secrets and profit motives.
-When the light bulb goes off and you realize you have been duped into overpaying and try to get out of the contract so you can competitively shop it, you can’t.
+When the light bulb goes off and you realize you have been duped.
+And you are overpaying and try to get out of the contract so you can competitively shop it, you can’t.
 That is because part of that cheap up front price usually includes proprietary parts in the elevator system.
-In simple terms, proprietary parts makes it impossible for anyone (other than the elevator company you bought it from) to maintain it.
+In simple terms, proprietary parts makes it impossible for anyone to maintain it .
+Of course other than the elevator company you bought it from.
 You are stuck.
 The elevator with proprietary parts requires special tools programmed for your specific elevator.
-There is no advantage to these tools at all they are just the keys to a prison you cannot escape from.
+There is no advantage to these tools.
+They are just the keys to a prison you cannot escape from.

 There are also lots of other contractual tricks of the trade to keep you locked in as well; like auto-renewals.
 Auto renewals are common place with almost everything now-a-days.
 Phone service to online entertainment auto-renews all the time.
-But elevator maintenance contracts often auto-renew with an annual increase built in and if you miss the tiny renewal window, you can’t get out.
+But elevator maintenance contracts often auto-renew with an annual increase built in.
+You miss the tiny renewal window, you can’t get out.
 The contracts are often multi-year (usually 5 years) and are very lopsided in exclusions and other factors.

-The second of the dirty little elevator secrets is the major elevator companies don’t really manufacture elevators at all, at least not in the way we generally think of manufacturing.
+The second of the dirty little elevator secrets is the major elevator companies don’t really manufacture elevators at all.
+Well, at least not in the way we generally think of manufacturing.
 They do produce some components, but in real terms they are bundlers of other companies parts and pieces.
-They crate them, ship them and screw them together on site, but the elevator is not manufactured at all, and the parts they actually make are limited.
+They crate them, ship them and screw them together on site.
+But the elevator is not manufactured at all, and the parts they actually make are limited.
 Believe it or not elevator companies have admitted that the real “manufacturing” takes place at the jobsite.

-Think about it this way, if General Motors only crated up parts and dropped them off at your front door, you would not consider them to be a manufacturer.
+Think about it this way, if General Motors only crated up parts and dropped them off at your front door, you would not consider the car to be a manufacturer.
 That would be a preposterous notion.
-Then in cold or heat, rain or snow, a mechanic would meander to your house at their leisure and cobble all those parts together in a process that takes months in your driveway.
+Then later in cold or heat, rain or snow it would be put together.
+A mechanic would meander to your house at their leisure and cobble all those parts together in a process that takes months in your driveway.
 You would laugh out loud if cars were “manufactured” that way.
 Yet that is what is done regarding elevators.

 This truth reveals a couple of realities.
-The elevators they sell are screwed together with very little supervision, inspection or quality control in dark and cramped environs and in all sorts of challenging conditions.
-Also, the safety and quality of the elevators rests in a single inspection at the end of the process when they are either given a green light or a punch list of code violations to fix.
+The elevators they sell are screwed together with very little supervision, inspection or quality control.
+They are cobbled together in dark and cramped environs and in all sorts of challenging conditions.
+Also, the safety and quality of the elevators rests in a single inspection.
+At the end of the process they’re given a green light or a punch list of code violations to fix.
 If that one inspector, in one visit misses something, they just do.
 Also, the code inspector is not necessarily looking for fit and finish, just functionality and code compliance.

 Because traditional elevator companies just really gather elevator components from others, then anyone can buy those components and provide a better, truly manufactured solution.
 That’s what happens with a modular elevator.
 We purchase the same or comparable parts, and actually manufacture an elevator in a factory.
 It is much faster, greener and safer.